(Lamiaceae)

 Lanceleaf Sage (Salvia reflexa)

-This "weed" appeared under my bird feeders, and no doubt grew from a seed transported by a bird.
+In 2022 this "weed" appeared under my bird feeders, and no doubt grew from a seed transported by a bird.
+The next time I encountered it was in 2024, in the Manzanita Mountains.
 The green flower spikes include only a few light blue flowers at a time, and those are inconspicuous.
 After the flowers wither, the cuplike calyxes (which have two lobes) turn brown and yield four nutlets each.

 Sawtooth Sage (Salvia subincisa)